m-clark/lazerhawk/README.md

 ## Functions
 ### corrheat
 A copy of [d3heatmap](https://github.com/rstudio/d3heatmap) specifically for correlation matrices, with a measurement focus.
+Currently requires d3heatmap.

 ### createCorr
 A function to create a correlation matrix.
 Useful, for example, in setting up simulations.